i3-Market-V3-Public-Repository/SP3-SCGBSSW-CR-ConflictResolverService/README.md

 }
 ```

-## Set up the service
+## [Additional help] Set up the OIDC RP/client

-If you haven't registered yet an OIDC client, point your browser to [https://identity1.i3-market.eu/release2/developers/login](https://identity1.i3-market.eu/release2/developers/login) and use the following credentials to get a valid initial access token for client registration:
+If you haven't registered yet an OIDC RP/client, point your browser to [https://identity1.i3-market.eu/release2/developers/login](https://identity1.i3-market.eu/release2/developers/login) and use the following credentials to get a valid initial access token for client registration:

 - username: `test@i3-market.eu`
 - password: `i3market`